Skip to content

 The numbers we agreed to ship against.

-M01across the support team
+M01across the full support team at peak ticket volume

 −42%